What is sickle cell anaemia?

 - It is a recessive genetic disease, which means that both copies of the gene must contain the mutation for a person to have sickle cell anaemia.

-- This causes the body to produce a new form of haemoglobin called HbS, which behaves very differently to regular haemoglobin (HbA).
+- The body then produces a new form of haemoglobin called HbS, which behaves differently to regular haemoglobin (HbA).

 - The symptoms of sickle cell anaemia vary considerably from person to person.

 - Pain can develop when sickle-shaped red blood cells block the flow of blood to the chest, abdomen and joints.
 These spells of pain are called ‘sickle cell crisis’ and can last anything from a few minutes to several months.

 - Symptoms can have a significant impact on quality of life and can lead to life-threatening complications such as: